CrustySean/ARMS-RE/Writeup.md

 # Contents

-The "secret" menu has was used for:
+The "secret" menu was used for:

 - "Stage Selection" (_probably used for Stages tests_)